MythicAgents/poseidon/documentation-payload/poseidon/commands/clipboard_monitor.md

 ## Summary
 Monitor a user's clipboard on macOS and send that data back every second if there's been a change.
+This reports data back to the responses for that task as well as the keylog data.

 - Needs Admin: False
 - Version: 1